Tour de France 2024: Stage-by-Stage Guide

 Read about Stage 16 Tour de France 2024.

-It's fairly flat early on, the Drôme, but the last 40km includes the Col Bayard and the Col du Noyer.
+It's fairly flat early on, in the Drôme, but the last 40km includes the Col Bayard and the Col du Noyer.
 The terrain should favour the formation of a big breakaway group.
 They could fight it out for the stage win on the ascent to the finish line at Superdévoluy.

 Read about Stage 17 Tour de France 2024.